 3. Ease of Use

 OpenVPN is built on a complex code with hundreds of thousands of lines.
 Modifying this code takes a lot of effort and time on the part of a developer.
 Moreover, its compatibility for certain platforms is wanting, especially on mobile phones (as iOS users might be well-aware).

 In contrast, the lean code on which WireGuard is built allows for excellent usability and cross-platform compatibility.
 Although it hosts a basic interface, it is nonetheless more powerful than any other existing protocol can offer.

 The OpenVPN encryption can be modified based on user preference.
 For technical reasons, this requires the use of security certificates.
 However, WireGuard disregards cryptographic agility, instead focusing on versions specific to each type of encryption specifications.

 This reduces overheads that result when a VPN connection is made as well as during re-connection.
 Since every version of WireGuard will have a specific encryption configuration, establishing connection with servers will be twice as easy because the server would know in advance what to expect from the client.

 As a result, WireGuard is easy to implement and configure for different devices, rendering it considerably easy to use as compared to OpenVPN.

 WireGuard is easily auditable as compared to OpenVPN protocol.
 This is the toughest attribute for this comparison because OpenVPN is the most widely audited VPN protocol.
 OpenVPN has earned the trust of security experts and cryptographers by virtue of the various degrees of auditing it has undergone.

 The protocol has been in existence for 17 years now and that has given software engineers a lot of time to review, verify, and, audit it.
 Its open source nature has played a great part in facilitating audits.

 Although OpenVPN is the most well-audited tunneling protocol, it is also extremely complex considering how many lines of codes are behind it.It takes a whole team to properly audit a code as large as OpenVPN.

 WireGuard, on the other hand, has not yet received the same degrees of rigorous auditing, but that is largely due to its infancy.
 Considering the fact that WireGuard has a code that is simpler by a huge magnitude, it is many times more auditable than OpenVPN.

 The code is so small that a single individual with the technical know-how can audit it independently.
 This means that WireGuard will become the more widely audited protocol not long after its first stable version is released.
 And with better auditability comes fewer bugs, stronger security, and low vulnerability.

-Therefore, in spite of the fact that OpenVPN is a well-audited protocol, it is going to be really difficult for it to hold on to this status once WireGuard comes out.
+Despite the fact that OpenVPN is a well-audited protocol, it is going to be really difficult for it to hold on to this status once WireGuard comes out.
 So, WireGuard takes the cake when it comes to auditability, which is far superior in its case as compare to OpenVPN.

-The VPN industry has benefitted considerably from OpenVPN, which is rightly considered the best overall tunneling protocol.
+The VPN industry has benefited considerably from OpenVPN, which is rightly considered the best overall tunneling protocol.
 But it has had its time.
 The flaws in OpenVPN call for an improved protocol, a call that has now been answered by WireGuard.

 With excellent initial benchmark results and a highly efficient codebase, WireGuard is well on its way to claim its status as the most secure AND high performing VPN protocol when it finally sees the light of day.